-For the quarter ended June 30, 2009 (the first quarter of the Company's 2010 fiscal year), the Company recorded a significant increase in operating profit, from \notin 7.8 million in the first quarter of the 2009 fiscal year to \notin 154.7 million in the recently completed quarter.
-Total operating revenues remained almost flat, however, declining only slightly from \notin 776.9 million in the first quarter of 2009 to \notin 774.7 million in the first quarter of 2010.
+For the quarter ended June 30, 2009 (the first quarter of the Company's 2010 fiscal year), the Company recorded a significant increase in operating profit, from €7.8 million in the first quarter of the 2009 fiscal year to €154.7 million in the recently completed quarter.
+Total operating revenues remained almost flat, however, declining only slightly from €776.9 million in the first quarter of 2009 to €774.7 million in the first quarter of 2010.
 The increase in operating profit was therefore due to a 19.4% decrease in operating expenses.
-Operating expenses declined from \notin 769.1 million in the first quarter of 2009 to \notin 620.0 million in the first quarter of 2010, due primarily to a 42% decrease in fuel costs, offset by increases in other operating costs associated with a higher level of activity in line with the growth of the airline.
-The Company's profit after taxation for the quarter ended June 30, 2009 was \notin 123.0 million, as compared to a loss of \notin 90.5 million for the corresponding period of the previous year.
-These results include a charge of \notin 13.5 million in the first quarter of the 2010 fiscal year and a charge of \notin 93.6 million in the first quarter of 2009 also include an accelerated depreciation charge of \notin 17.9 million in respect of fiscal year 2009 and fiscal year 2010 aircraft disposals.
-The Company's cash and cash equivalents, restricted cash and financial assets with terms of less than three months amounted to \notin 2,500.1 million at June 30, 2009 as compared with \notin 2,250.0 million at June 30, 2008.
+Operating expenses declined from €769.1 million in the first quarter of 2009 to €620.0 million in the first quarter of 2010, due primarily to a 42% decrease in fuel costs, offset by increases in other operating costs associated with a higher level of activity in line with the growth of the airline.
+The Company's profit after taxation for the quarter ended June 30, 2009 was €123.0 million, as compared to a loss of €90.5 million for the corresponding period of the previous year.
+These results include a charge of €13.5 million in the first quarter of the 2010 fiscal year and a charge of €93.6 million in the first quarter of the 2009 fiscal year, in respect of an impairment of the Aer Lingus shareholding.
+Results for the first quarter of 2009 also include an accelerated depreciation charge of €17.9 million in respect of fiscal year 2009 and fiscal year 2010 aircraft disposals.
+The Company's cash and cash equivalents, restricted cash and financial assets with terms of less than three months amounted to €2,500.1 million at June 30, 2009 as compared with €2,250.0 million at June 30, 2008.